This story was updated on 29 April 2019.

 While walking has long been known for its health benefits – lowered blood-pressure, improved cognition, eased back-pain and more – it’s also a great way to explore while travelling.

-And it’s hard to imagine a better place to do that than Southern Africa in Spring.
+And it’s hard to imagine a better place to do that than in our beautiful country.
 Shaun Pozyn Head of Marketing, Loyalty and Customer Experience at kulula.com suggests the following walks this season.

 You also might like: Top Walking and Hiking Trails Across South Africa

 The Mother City has no shortage of walks, but a popular one is between Muizenberg and St James: the concrete boardwalk presents the beauty of False Bay at sea-level.
 Nearby, waves break, surfers surf and dolphins, whales and seals are a common sight.
 If you continue south you’ll reach Kalk Bay, with its many shops, like Kalk Bay Books as well as eateries and shops selling all manner of stuff, old and new.

 If you’re feeling a little more energetic, Cape Point Nature Reserve offers a variety of walks, including an easy amble to some of the many shipwrecks on this ruggedly beautiful coastline.
 Having channelled your inner beachcomber, you can restore blood-sugar levels at the Two Oceans Restaurant overlooking Cape Point, which has 4.5 stars on Tripadvisor.
 Guests have lauded its seafood, although vegan and vegetarian options are also available.

 Explore Cape Point’s many walking trails: it may not have the profusion of flowers that you’d see up the West Coast, but the area explodes with colour nevertheless, a reminder that the Cape floristic region contains around 9 600 species, most of which are found nowhere else in the world.

 You also might like: 5 of the best Cape Town picnic spots